Hiking the Tantalus Loop Trail to the Pauoa Flats Bench on Oʻahu

 Mānoa Cliff Trail Restoration Area

-Don’t take the Puʻu ʻŌhiʻa Trail.
-Continue on the Mānoa Cliff Trail to stay on the Tantalus Loop Trail.
+That being said, don’t follow the Puʻu ʻŌhiʻa Trail, but rather continue on the Mānoa Cliff Trail to stay on the Tantalus Loop Trail.

 Puʻu ʻŌhiʻa Trailhead